-California real estate law is governed by a combination of state statutes and regulations, as well as local ordinances.
+California real estate law is governed by a combination of state law and local ordinances.
 Some of the key areas of California real estate law include property ownership and transfer, land use and zoning, and residential and commercial landlord-tenant relationships.
-It is also important to note that California has its own set of rules and regulations that govern the practice of real estate, and those who wish to work in the industry must be licensed by the California Bureau of Real Estate.
-It is always best to consult with a real estate attorney or a licensed real estate agent for specific legal advice.
+Anyone who works in real estate in the state must be licensed by the California Bureau of real estate and there are many regulations affecting the sale of residential or commercial real estate.
+It is always best to consult with a real estate attorney for specific legal advice.

-California has recently passed a number of new zoning laws that are designed to address the state’s housing crisis and increase the availability of affordable housing.
+Because of an enormous amount of regulation, California is one of the most difficult places to build a house and we suffer from a housing shortage.
+The legislature has recently passed a number of zoning laws that are designed to address the state’s housing crisis and increase the availability of affordable housing.
 Some of these new laws include:

-- SB 330: This law, which went into effect in 2020, places a temporary moratorium on certain zoning restrictions, such as density limits and parking requirements, in order to make it easier for developers to build new housing.
+- SB 330: Signed in 2020, places a temporary moratorium on certain zoning restrictions, such as density limits and parking requirements, in order to make it easier for developers to build new housing.

-- AB 68: This law, also went into effect in 2020, requires cities to update their housing element, a part of the general plan, every eight years and to provide enough land for housing that meets the needs of all income levels.
+- AB 68: This law, also went into effect in 2020, requires cities to update their general plan every eight years to provide enough land for housing that meets the needs of all income levels.

-- AB 881: This law, went into effect in 2022, allows for the construction of accessory dwelling units (ADUs) on single-family residential properties, regardless of local zoning laws.
+- AB 881: Went into effect in 2022, allowing for the construction of accessory dwelling units (ADUs) AKA granny flats or mother-in-law units, on single-family residential properties, regardless of local zoning laws.

 - SB 9: This law, went into effect in 2022, allows for the construction of duplexes, triplexes, fourplexes and small apartment buildings in certain areas zoned for single-family homes.

-These laws are designed to increase the supply of housing and make it more affordable for Californians, but it’s worth noting that cities still have some degree of discretion in how they implement these laws and how exactly they will be enforced.
+All these laws are designed to increase the supply of affordable housing, by eliminating single-family home zoning.
+Cities still have some degree of discretion in how they implement these laws and how exactly they will be enforced.

 The idea behind eliminating single-family home zoning is to increase housing density and allow for a greater variety of housing types to be built in neighborhoods that were previously only zoned for single-family homes.
 This would increase the supply of housing and make it more affordable for people to live in those areas.
 However, it is important to note that such a policy change can also bring up a number of concerns like parking, traffic, and changes to the character of the neighborhood.